Caffeine and mental alertness – part 1Print this page

 Numerous studies have investigated the effects of caffeine ingestion on visual attention.
 EFSA evaluated a significant number of studies and concluded that caffeine increases both selective attention (focusing on the relevant stimulus) and sustained attention (maintaining focused attention over an extended period of time)1.
-A 75mg serving of caffeine has been demonstrated to increase attention1.
-Higher caffeine intakes do not necessarily result in additional increases in alertness3,4.
+Based on this evaluation, EFSA concluded that a 75mg serving of caffeine had been demonstrated to increase attention1.
+Higher caffeine intakes do not necessarily result in additional increases in alertness2-4.
 It is thought that the relationship between the level of arousal and task performance follows an inverted U-curve, i.e. poor performance can occur due to both under- and over-arousal5.
 A review published in 2012 suggests that caffeine improves performance on both simple and complex attention tasks, concluding that caffeine has clear beneficial effects on attention, and that these effects are even more widespread than previously assumed6.

-When comparing the effects of caffeine on attention in non-habitual and habitual caffeine consumers, the effects were dose-dependent in non-habitual caffeine consumers, and the best results for visual attention were achieved with 200mg of caffeine7.
-In habitual consumers, the amount required to enhance both vigilance and visual attention was higher, i.e. 400mg 8.
+In a study comparing the effects of caffeine on attention in non-habitual and habitual caffeine consumers, the effects were dose-dependent in non-habitual caffeine consumers, and the best results for visual attention were achieved with 200mg of caffeine7.
+Another study found that in habitual consumers, the amount required to enhance both vigilance and visual attention was higher, i.e. 400mg8.
 In the same manner, caffeine enhanced real-world language processing and improved the rate of detecting errors in discourse.
 As in other studies, low-caffeine consumers had the highest rates of improvements with 200mg of caffeine, while high consumers’ rates peaked with 400mg9.

 The expectation of having consumed caffeine can also affect attention and psychomotor speed10.
-These findings are in agreement with those of an older imaging study, which reported that caffeine and expectation of caffeine activate the same brain areas, although less so in the latter case11.
+These findings are in agreement with those of a previous imaging study, which reported that caffeine and expectation of caffeine activate the same brain areas, although less so in the latter case11.
 At this point the underlying psychological mechanisms of these responses are not clear.

 Caffeine and reaction time